Catallactic/catallactic-site/docs/litepaper.md

 In this section we will discuss who is the suitable issuer of CryptoCommodity tokens.
 A CryptoCommodity requires a collateral and redeemability.
 Anyone that can provide a collateral and an ability to redeem the tokens that issues can become a CryptoCommodity Issuer.
 This ability to collateral and redeemability can be a project and take benefit of the fundraising stage to launch the project that provides the issuer these features.

+Providing representative money boosts the real economy in sense that society is built from botton up, from the consumers will.
+Also guarantees price formation.
+And prevents currency debasement.

 #### 5.1.
 Commodity Providers

 * Mining Companies: precious metals, coal, gold, silver